turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

 __Aunt/Uncle Cases__

-Now, we need to look at how to adjust the tree based on the various arrangements of our tree.
+Now, we need to look at how to adjust the tree based on the various arrangements of our tree when we have inserted a new node.
 Again, we have to subdivide these into 2 sub-groups of cases, depending on the color of the aunt nodes.

 1. Aunt node is Red
 2. Aunt node is Black

 #### Aunt Node is Red Subcase

-In this case recoloring can be implemented:
+In this case just recoloring can be implemented (no rotations needed!):

 ```
     5(B)